longturn/freeciv21/docs/Playing/how-to-play.rst

 :ref:`Nations and Diplomacy View <game-manual-nations-and-diplomacy-view>`.

-This communication will lapse after a ruleset defined number of turns with no contact, which is one turn for the Classic Ruleset.
+This communication will lapse after a ruleset defined number of turns with no contact, which is one turn for the Classic ruleset.
 Establishing an embassy will give a more permanent communication channel, as well as more advanced intelligence such as details of technology.
 Embassies are one-way, the nation hosting the embassy receives no benefit and once established, cannot be revoked.